Defence of the Reich: German defences

 After experiencing several Window attacks, the Luftwaffe changed its tactics.
 With radar neutralised by Window, German night fighters found it difficult to intercept the bombers.
 German ground controllers no longer used radar sets to guide German fighters and track individual enemy bombers to intercept.
 Instead, they gave a running commentary (laufende reportage) on the stream.
 Individual aircraft were not tracked unless caught in searchlights.
 These changes did not produce immediate success but pointed the way to a method of loosely controlled cat's eye interception.
 The success of the new tactics were indicated in increasing bomber losses.

 Other tactics were tried.
-Wilde Sau was used, in which single-engined day fighters using all forms of illumination, searchlights, fires on the gound reflections on clouds, for visual interception and used the Naxos radar detector, a passive radar detector, instead of radar, to destroy enemy bombers.
+Wilde Sau was used, in which single-engined day fighters using all forms of illumination, searchlights, fires on the ground, reflections on clouds, for visual interception and used the Naxos radar detector, a passive radar detector, instead of radar, to destroy enemy bombers.
 Implemented on 26 September 1943 the tactics had limited success and the Luftwaffe suffered high losses in the winter of 1943–1944.
 The 30th Fighter Division (30 Jagddivision), the specialised unit controlling Wilde Sau fighter wings such as JG 300, was disbanded, with the specialized wings later flying regular daytime bomber interceptions instead.
 German production only just kept pace with night-fighter losses.
 Some 2,375 aircraft were lost and only 2,613 were built or repaired.
 The numbers fell from 76 per cent of establishment to 63 per cent in 1943.
 Serviceability fell from 72 to 66 per cent.
 The Ruhr battle had cost the RAF 923 bombers and another 813 were lost over Hamburg.

 The contribution of RAF Bomber Command to the Allied war effort during this period remains controversial.
 By the end of 1943, the Nazi leadership had feared that morale would collapse and civil war would ensue.
 Joseph Goebbels, the Third Reich's propaganda minister, denounced the air raids as "terror bombing" and sought to rally the people to improve morale.
 Albert Speer recorded in his diary that the people had proved Goebbels' fears unfounded.
 Morale was improving, the RAF had failed to break morale.
 After the war, the United States Strategic Bombing Survey concluded that morale fell.
 Some 75 per cent of the German population believed the war was lost due to the failure of the Luftwaffe to stop the bombing.